 By 1896 Miss Robertson had moved on, catering to the high society of Coolgardie on the Western Australian goldfields.
 Were the same social niceties observed there, I wonder?
 The Victoria Ladies’ Work Association was dissolved in 1907.

-The new owner is businessman Vikramjeet Singh, who has a tea plantation background from India.
-Unable to resolve issues with the lease, he is relocating The Hopetoun Tea Rooms to a historic building previously occupied by Kozminky’s jewellers.
+The new owner is businessman Vikramjeet Singh, who has a tea plantation background in India.
+Unable to resolve issues with the lease, he relocated The Hopetoun Tea Rooms to a historic building in Bourke Street previously occupied by Kozminky’s jewellers.
 However, the tea rooms in the Block Arcade are subject to a heritage order and will continue as The Block Arcade Tea Rooms 1892, dropping the Hopetoun name.